A Message from Principal Donald Ainslie

 Professor Donald Ainslie has served as Principal of University College since 2011; in January 2016, he was re-appointed as Principal through June 30, 2019.
 Prior to starting as UC Principal, he was Chair of the Department of Philosophy in the Faculty of Arts and Science and the tri-campus Graduate Department of Philosophy from 2003 to 2011.

 As Principal of the College he has spearheaded a campaign to revitalize the historic University College building by, among other things, returning the College library to its original location at the front of the building.
-In addition, he has helped to solidify the College’s foundation-year program, UC One; re-established the Cognitive Science program at the College; successfully created a new endowed chair in Chinese Canadian Studies; and created new alliances between the College and the Centre for Drama, Theatre, and Performance Studies and the Mark S. Bonham Centre for Sexual Diversity Studies.
+In addition, he has helped to solidify the College’s foundation-year program, UC One; re-established the Cognitive Science program at the College; successfully raised funds for the establishment of an endowed chair in Chinese Canadian Studies; and created new alliances between the College and the Centre for Drama, Theatre, and Performance Studies and the Mark S. Bonham Centre for Sexual Diversity Studies.

-During his tenure at University College, he has also served as the Provostial Advisor on Undergraduate Humanities Education (2014-present); Co-Chair, Landmark Committee on the Historic Campus (2014-present); Principal of Principals (2014-present); member on the Council of First-Entry Deans (2014-Present); and as a member on several search committees including the Presidential Search (2012-13).
+During his tenure at University College, he has also served as the Provostial Advisor on Undergraduate Humanities Education (2014-present); Co-Chair, Landmark Committee on the Historic Campus (2014-present); and Principal of Principals (2014-present).

 A native of Toronto, he studied mathematics as an undergraduate at Queen’s University, and earned his PhD in Philosophy from the University of Pittsburgh.
 His research and teaching focus on the history of modern philosophy and bioethics.
-His new book, Hume’s True Scepticism, was published by Oxford University Press in fall 2015.
+His book, Hume’s True Scepticism, was published by Oxford University Press in fall 2015 and won the Journal of the History of Philosphy prize for the best book in this field in 2016.
 In his free time, he competes as a masters swimmer, and is a regular at the opera and early-music performances.